Tracking Macros: A Way to Build Better Nutrition

 Have single-source macros on hand

-Single-source macros is a term used to describe foods that have primarily one of the three macros.
+A single-source macro is a term used to describe foods that have primarily one of the three macros.
 For example, having whey protein powder, yogurt, or deli meats in case you need to increase your protein intake.
-Or having mixed nuts handy when you need to boost your fats.
+Or have mixed nuts handy when you need to boost your fats.
 Having foods to choose from that have one main macro will be extremely helpful when you're missing out on only one at the end of the day.

 Plan your meals ahead